What does "critical thinking" mean?

 Higher-order thinking is an even broader, more vaguely defined term.
 While it clearly includes CT, the two should not be confused.

-Logical, reflective, or metacognitive thinking are all components of creative thinking.
+Logical, reflective, or metacognitive thinking are all components of critical thinking.
 A part, obviously, does not equal the whole.

 As discussed above, some experts, but not most, consider creative thinking to be integral to CT.
 However, creativity involves generating ideas, while CT is associated with analyzing and appraising those ideas.